-We used another OSINT tool, Criminal IP, to search for VPN server address information in OVPN files exposed as Open VPN vulnerabilities.
+We used another OSINT tool, Criminal IP, to search for VPN server address information in exposed OVPN files.

 Vulnerabilities in Webserver Exposure, Need Inspection Before Exploitation

 In addition to VPN services, there are many sites that allow users to download files after payment.
-Services like P2P file sharing and video streaming should be reguarly inspected to ensure that internal servers don’t get exposed because of poor management.
+Services such as P2P file sharing and video streaming also should be regularly inspected to ensure that internal servers are not exposed due to poor management.

-The VPN company’s server in question does appear to be a self-built server but problems can occur when using AWS S3 buckets and other cloud servers so always be careful.
+The VPN company’s server in question appears to be self-built, but the same problems can occur when using AWS S3 buckets and other cloud servers, so always be careful.

 Related Articles :